Dynatrace-BrianWilson/easyTravel-Dynatrace-Docker/README.md

 # easyTravel-Dynatrace-Docker

+This repository is a clone of the [Dynatrace Innovation Lab easyTravel-Docker](https://github.com/dynatrace-innovationlab/easyTravel-Docker) repo.
+The primary differnce between the two repositories is that the loadgen docker image has been rebuilt to run with Dynatrace RUM instead of AppMon UEM.
+This required a configuration file change in the easyTravel loadgen script, so a new image was required.
+The new image can be found on docker hub: [easytravel-loadgen-dt](https://hub.docker.com/r/emperorwilson/easytravel-loadgen-dt/)

 ![easyTravel Logo](https://github.com/dynatrace-innovationlab/easyTravel-Builder/blob/images/easyTravel-logo.png)

 This project builds and deploys the [Dynatrace easyTravel](https://community.dynatrace.com/community/display/DL/Demo+Applications+-+easyTravel) demo application in [Docker](https://www.docker.com/).
 All components are readily available on the [Docker Hub](https://hub.docker.com/u/dynatrace/).